nqminds/nqm-json-import/README.md

 Use sudo if you get EACCESS errors.

+##target folder
+The TDX currently only supports importing data to a resource folder, i.e. you can not import a dataset to the root of your TDX workspace.
+Consequently you must create a folder to receive the imported dataset before you begin.

+##access token
+You must create an access token with adequate permissions to add/edit a dataset in the target folder.
+To do this, go to the ```access tokens``` page on the TDX and create a token.
+Then go back to your target folder, and add permissions for the newly created access token to write to the folder.

+You can do this by clicking on the ```info``` icon of the folder, then clicking the ```share``` icon in the right side-bar.
+Click ```add trusted person``` and then select the ```share tokens``` tab.
+In the ```share name``` field type the name of the access token you just created, and then make sure you select ```Edit``` in the ```access``` drop-down.

 ##basic usage

 Basic import of new dataset where the schema is inferred from the source JSON and no primary key is defined.
 The dataset will be created using a name based on the source file.
 Having no primary key means that it is not possible to update the data and all data will be appended to the dataset.
 The ```dataPath``` option indicates the path to the data in the source file.